 Then you should find your DIY-ing really fulfilling and fruitful!
 It can be one of the most enjoyable aspects of your wedding preparation, if done cleverly.

--CHEAP, but not tacky, and uses materials that you can find in nature, a supermarket or in your recycling box
+-USES EASY-TO-COME-ACROSS MATERIALS that you can find in nature, your yard or in your recycling box

--BEAUTIFUL not just on photo, will appeal to your guests whichever age and create the right rustic romantic atmosphere
+-BEAUTIFUL not just on photo, appealing to your guests and creating the desired atmosphere

 -SUSTAINABLE.
-Reused.
-Repurposed.
-Recycled.
 What other words describe a perfect wedding day?

 Not talented with free hand script writing?
 Block style print will look just as good, and be more readable for your guests too.
 A pallet will do the job if you don’t have a blackboard handy.
 Will work for any rustic, woodland, boho-chic, gypsy, festival, industrial, barn-style, beach, summer, eclectic, outdoor, backyard or any modern wedding theme.
 Bonus: reuse after to a coffee table project for your new home.
 Bang.

-I can see this really working as leading the path for guests walking to the ceremony area.
+Beautiful and eye catching handcrafted lanterns or vases leading the path for guests walking to the ceremony area.
 Head out to nearest woods, gather fallen branches from the ground, grab a few wildflowers then mount with glass bottles and twine.
-PS.
-Make sure the branches are securely fixed in the ground!
-Casting them in a bit of concrete will help with stability.
+Make sure the branches are securely fixed by hammering them down at least 1 foot into the ground.

 Ceremony outdoors and don’t have a wall?
 Well hang a long piece of lace in a tree and get married right there.
 Or you are handy with a hammer (or can get someone who is involved), three sturdy planks or branches will give you a beautiful arch to decorate with foliage, flowers and fabric.